tidalcycles/pulsar-tidalcycles/README.md

   * if exists, the one in the current directory
   * if exists, the one in the current Tidal installation, given by the `ghc-pkg` binary configured with *Haskell Path*
   * the fallback choice is the one [included with the plugin](lib/BootTidal.hs)

+### SuperDirt
+By default, SuperDirt will be started automatically at the first tidal code evaluation.
+The plugin will use a `superdirt_startup.scp` if it's present into the current folder, otherwise it will use the [default startup command](./lib/superdirt_startup.scd).
+This feature can be disabled in configuration.

 ### Autocomplete
 You can turn on/off autocomplete with flag.